slatedocs/slate/source/includes/_create_orders.md

 - `customer_reference`
   - Reference will appear on the label for parcel identification.
   - It must be under 255 characters in length.
+- `sender`
+  - `contact`
+      - `email`
+          - Must be your email address for the account you are authenticated with

 ### Getting the Label